The Green Wall

 "The government started building better fencing, but obviously this is all they were able to put on the reservation," Del Cueto said, pointing to the vehicle barrier.
 "But if you go further out, there's spots where what you have is five strands of barbed wire."

-"We went back and forth, until finally there was an agreement made on the type of vehicle barrier," said Verlon Jose, vice chairman of the Tohono O'Odham nation.
+"We went back and forth, until finally there was an agreement made on the type of vehicle barrier," said Verlon Jose, vice chairman of the Tohono O'Odham Nation.
 "It was just that -- a vehicle barrier to halt the vehicles, never the animals nor the people.
 We would be happy if there was no barrier or border whatsoever.
 There is no word for wall in our language."

 How do they feel about the wall?